tschneiderr/cnc-tool/README.md

 ## Usage

-Download the latest release from the [GitHub Releases page](https://github.com/tschneiderr/cnc-tool/releases).
+Download the latest release from the [GitHub Releases page](https://github.com/tschneiderr/cnc-tool/releases) and run the executable.

-Unpack the folder and run `cnc-tool.exe`.